 “ISNR is a non-profit member organization for professionals who are passionate about Neurofeedback Our MISSION is to promote excellence in clinical practice, educational applications, and research in applied neuroscience in order to better understand and enhance brain function.
 By monitoring brain activity, it’s possible to train our brains to produce specific cognitive patterns which can aid relaxation, help us be more efficient in our daily tasks, or provide non-pharmaceutical therapy for many conditions and disorders.
 Our members are neurofeedback practitioners and researchers who are driven to promote excellence in clinical practice, educational applications, and research in applied neuroscience in order to better understand and enhance brain function.”

-Neurofeedback Research on Specific Conditions
+Neurofeedback Research on Symptoms and Specific Conditions

 Understand the Science